 How To Get Ready For a Season of Dallas Cowboys Football

-We are less than a week away from football season and it can’t get here any faster.
-The NFL season officially kicks off this Thursday (September 5th) between the Broncos and Ravens, but the Dallas Cowboys first game is not until Sunday night at 7:30 against the New York Giants.
-I’m hoping for a good season for the Cowboys, but I’m not holding my breath.
+The NFL season officially kicks off this Thursday (September 4th) between the Packers and Seahawks, but the Dallas Cowboys first game is not until Sunday September 7th against San Francisco.
+As a Cowboys fan, I’m hoping for a good season, but I’m not going to hold my breath.
 The only for sure thing is how to prepare for another season of Dallas Cowboys football.

 Prepare For Everybody To Want To Bench Tony Romo